Ayman-Aldabbas/Ayman-Aldabbas/README.md

 #  👋 Welcome
 ## 👤 About Me
-This is my own github profile, I am an information engineer student in IUST-Syria, loking to be a full stack web developer with the all features the world needs now and in the future.
+This is my own github profile, I am an information engineer student in IUST-Syria, loking to be a full stack web developer with the all features the world needs now and in the future, and planning to join app development world in the future.

 ## ✨ My skills:
 <a href="#">